-These robotic AI-powered virtual technicians will help us manage, use, and service our devices, saving us precious hours, or even days, spent waiting for call center agents or technician visits to resolve technical issues.
+These robotic virtual technicians with computer vision will help us manage, use, and service our devices.
+This will save precious hours, or even days, spent waiting for call center agents or technician visits to resolve technical issues.

 The key to this progress is sight: in the same way that a human technician’s eyesight is the main sense he uses for diagnosis, the main technology driving a virtual technician’s effectiveness is computer vision.

 Computer vision is the processing and analysis of digital images and videos to automatically understand their meaning and context.
 Computer vision features a wide spectrum of capabilities, including: